martijnsark/natuur-quest/README.md

    Create a `.env` file based on the provided `.env.example`:

-   Configure database and other environment variables in `.env`.
+   Configure the database and other environment variables in `.env`.

 5. **Generate Application Key**:

-   To generate a orginal aplication key use the following code in the terminal of Phpstorm:
+   To generate an original application key, use the following code in the terminal of PhpStorm:
    ```bash
    php artisan key:generate
    ```